ryuichiueda/slides_marp/advanced_vision/lesson10e.md

 ## Low-Rank Adaptation (LoRA) [[Hu2021]](https://arxiv.org/abs/2106.09685)

-- Highly Efficient Fine-Tuning Method
+- Highly efficient fine-tuning method
 - Idea (commonly called an <span style="color:red">adapter</span>)
     - Fixing pre-trained matrix parameters
     - Preparing a fine-tuning model next to it and calculating only the parameter differences
         - Fewer parameters than the model below
             - The computational complexity of backpropagation is reduced.
         - See the next page for how to reduce it.

 ![bg right:32% 100%](./figs/LoRA.svg)